 Interested in becoming a middle or high school CS teacher in Washington state?

 Our College of Education offers a state-approved pathway for aspiring teachers to do exactly that.
-And it couldn't be more needed: fewer than half of middle and high schools in Washington state teach any CS, and when they do, only a fraction of students engage.
+And it couldn’t be more needed: fewer than half of middle and high schools in Washington state teach any CS, and when they do, only a fraction of students engage.
 Less than 1% of students in Washington state learn anything about CS.
-Additionally, 90% of CS teachers in Washington state are White men or women, even though only 75% of Washington youth are White.
-Schools desperately need teachers of color in the classroom, across the state.
+Additionally, 90% of CS teachers in Washington state are white men or women, even though only 75% of Washington youth are white.
+Schools desperately need teachers in the classroom that represent the full racial, ethnic, ability, and class diversity of our state.

-The program is part of the University of Washington's top-ranked 1-year Masters in Teaching (called STEP, short for Secondary Teacher Education Program), which starts in Spring each year.
-STEP CS is a 5th quarter add-on endorsement, which means that teacher candidates enroll in the 1-year degree, earn a first endorsement in math, science, social studies, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.
+The program is part of the University of Washington’s top-ranked 1-year Masters in Teaching (called STEP, short for Secondary Teacher Education Program), which starts in Spring each year.
+STEP CS is a full-time 5th quarter add-on endorsement, which means that teacher candidates enroll in the 1-year degree, earn a first endorsement in math, science, social studies, language arts, or world languages, then stay for an additional quarter to earn a second endorsement in CS.
+This is not a program designed to grind you down (as many CS learning experiences in higher education can unfortunately be): we’ve instead designed it to be playful, joyful, and restorative, both to help teacher candidates recover from the long year of learning and/or teaching, but also to demonstrate how CS learning and teaching can also be all of those things.
+Candidates leave with a new appreciation for the many things that computing can be in students’ lives and society more broadly and a community of peers and mentors to support their lifelong learning about CS teaching.
+And, thanks to generous support from the University of Washington, the National Science Foundation, Schmidt Futures, and Google Education, tuition is free, and living stipends are avaiable.

 This dual-endorsement structure not only makes you a competitive candidate for teaching positions, but positions you well to teach both standalone CS courses, as well as integrate CS into other subject areas that you teach.
 If you're interested in teaching CS, that means choosing another subject area to teach as well.
 And if you're interested in teaching other subject areas, CS is a great addition to expand your teaching range job prospects.